24 hours customer service +9779849693351

 • Features horse racing, archery, traditional dances, and communal feasts.

-• Especially lively among Thakali and Tibetan communities in the Lower Mustang.
+• Especially lively among the Thakali and Tibetan communities in the Lower Mustang.

 3. Losar (Buddhist New Year)